izuchukwu-eric/backend-assessment/README.md

 - Make sure to gracefully handle error scenarios
 - You can use whatever libraries you like

-## Added multer middleware to handle uploads
+## Added multer middleware in `/app/aws/index.js` to handle uploads

 I used ```multer``` middleware to handle file uploads, instead of manually reading and attaching the file to the request using ```fs```.
 The ```uploadMulterMiddleware.single('uploaded-zip')``` line specifies that we expect a single file with the name ```uploaded-zip``` to be uploaded using the ```multer``` middleware